-Malibu Lagoon is a large, 40-acre brackish marine wetland at the mouth of Malibu Creek along the edge of Santa Monica Bay.
-Today, it suffers from poor water quality, lack of shallow water habitat, disruption of upstream flow, introduction of non-native plants and animals, and debris and bacteria from urban runoff.
-To restore the wetland, the Malibu Lagoon Restoration and Enhancement Project is underway.
-Phase 1 has been completed which involved the removal and relocating of an existing parking lot for a net gain of two acres of habitat and a new parking lot with stormwater capture and treatment features.
+Malibu Lagoon is a large, 30-acre brackish marine wetland at the mouth of Malibu Creek and discharges to Santa Monica Bay.
+The Lagoon suffered from poor water quality, lack of shallow water habitat, disruption of upstream flow, introduction of non-native plants and animals, and debris and bacteria from urban runoff.
+To restore the wetland State Parks began the Malibu Lagoon Restoration and Enhancement Project which was completed in 2013.
+Phase 1 involved the removal and relocating of an existing parking lot for a net gain of two acres of habitat and a new parking lot with stormwater capture and treatment features.

-Phase 2 was stalled in 2011 by a lawsuit but is scheduled to commence in June of 2012.
-Phase 2 will lower the elevation of the lagoon and create a single meandering channel with a series of secondary tributary channels.
-A series of interpretive and access features will also be constructed to educate visitors and students about how tidal lagoons function and the plants and animals that occupy lagoons.
+Phase 2 primarily focused on the water management areas of the western Lagoon.
+Phase 2 lowered will lower the elevation of the lagoon and created a single meandering channel with a series of secondary tributary channels.
+A series of interpretive and access features were constructed to educate visitors and students about how tidal lagoons function and the plants and animals that occupy lagoons.
 The new design elements are expected to greatly improve circulation, dissolved oxygen levels, species diversity and richness, and educational and visitor serving opportunities such as bird watching and surfing.
-(RWQCB, 2011)
+(RWQCB, 2011 with updated language)